Enrollment is now open to current high school sophomores who will be entering 11th grade in the fall of 2019.

 2. Shared Resources for a Shared Future Committee: Learn about grantmaking, fundraising, foundations, and resources, and award up to $2,000 to support NYC nonprofits!

-3. Engaging Workplace Diversity Committee: Learn how to successfully secure a job and learn the value of diversity in a workplace through summer internships and corporate site visits!
+3. Engaging Workplace Diversity Committee: Learn how to successfully secure a job and learn the value of diversity in a workplace through summer internships, an entrepreneurship project, and corporate site visits!

 “YouthBridge has matured me, I’ve grown.
 It used to be that when offensive things were said I would just be annoyed and take it to heart, but I wouldn't do anything about it, I was being a bystander and didn’t act on it.
 Now if I see something wrong, I take action." - Fellow 2017